 - Shyam Parande

 The phenomenon of Vedic pattern of learning in a globalized world seems to be some sort of ‘miracle’, if I am allowed to use that word.
 This seems to be an out of the world episode.
 The search for a classical Gurukul being run on the Vedic system of learning would surely end at the gates of a lush green scenic establishment called “Maitreyi Gurukulam”, named after the Vedic luminary Maitreyi.
-“Well, where is Gargee?” asked one of my seniors rightly, as many of them are not aware of the fact that Vedas have tens of women highbrows and that Maitreyi is one amongst them.
+“Well, where is Gargee?” asked one of my seniors rightly, as many of them are not aware of the fact that Vedas have tens of women highbrows and that Maitreyi is one amongst them.- Shyam Parande

 Gurukulam